dre1080/warden/README.md

 ## Installation

+This package follows standard installation rules, which can be found within the [FuelPHP Documentation for Packages] (http://fuelphp.com/docs/general/packages.html)

+You have two options you can autoload the package in your `app/config.php`:

+    'always_load'	=> array(
+        'packages'	=> array(
+            array('warden')
+        ),
+    ) //...

+or load it manually like so

+    Fuel::add_package('warden');

-It relies on the following table structures:
+In addition it relies on the following table structures:

     CREATE TABLE `users` (
      `id` int(11) unsigned NOT NULL AUTO_INCREMENT COMMENT 'Unique user ID',